rs2416/Detecting_Social_Anxiety/README.md

 You can view the notebooks with their outputs in this Github without running the notebooks.
 However, if you would like to run the notebooks firsthand, you must first download a zip file of this repository, then you must download [Anaconda Navigator](https://docs.anaconda.com/anaconda/install/).
 Following the download, you must launch Anaconda Navigator and click 'Jupyter Notebook'.
 Once Jupyter Notebook is launched, navigate to where the extracted zip folder is and open a notebook of your choice.
 You must then download each dependency (see below).
 After downloading the dependencies you should be able to run any of the notebooks.

 #### Dependencies:
-The notebooks utilise NumPy, Matplotlib, Seaborn, Scikit-learn and Pandas dependencies.
-To download the dependencies you must write the following commands in a code block in a Jupyter notebook and run the code block (this only needs to take place once). _Note:_ Matplotlib version 3.1.0 was installed as there is a bug in the latest version that affects the rendering of seaborn plots
+The notebooks utilise NumPy, Matplotlib, Seaborn, Scikit-learn and Pandas dependencies, therefore they must be downloaded before using the notebooks. _Note:_ Matplotlib version 3.1.0 was installed as there is a bug in the latest version that affects the rendering of seaborn plots

 ```
  pip install numpy